corderophi678/weather-cli/README.md

 once you're all set:
 `weather-cli 90210 // fetch weather for zip-code 90210`

-## Todo
-[] publish the thing on ninja potato mashers 😁

-[ ] add ability to search by more than just zipcode.
+to search by something other than 5-digit zip, wrap address in quotes:
+`weather-cli "123 Fake St, Place, BiggerPlace"`